 by Beverly Thomassian, excerpted from Cardiac Nursing, 6th Edition, by Woods, Motzer, Froelicher and Bridges, 2009.
 Overall, this chapter provides a comprehensive review of diabetes pathophysiology, heart disease, prevention and treatment strategies from a global perspective.

 Reference – 2017

-We offer free live webinars and online courses designed just for health care professionals ready to become CDE®s.
+We offer free live webinars and online courses designed just for health care professionals ready to become CDCES®s.
 Click on the links below for more information and to get started.